Kilkenny, South Australia: Local government

 Kilkenny is part of Hindmarsh Ward in the City of Charles Sturt local government area, with representative councillors, Labor members Paul Alexandrides and Alice Campbell.

 State and federal

 Kilkenny lies in the state electoral district of Croydon and the federal electoral division of Adelaide.
 The suburb is represented in the South Australian House of Assembly by leader of the South Australian opposition, Labor member Peter Malinauskas (Croydon), and federally by Steve Georganas.

 Community

 The local suburban newspaper is the Weekly Times Messenger.
 Other regional and national newspapers such as The Advertiser and The Australian are also available.

 Community and Arts

 There is a very active community arts scene in Kilkenny, pursued strongly through local arts community group Kilkenny Gorilla Art".

 Schools

 Challa Gardens Primary School is located on Humphries Terrace and Kilkenny Primary School is located in the adjacent suburb of West Croydon on Jane Street, just south west of Kilkenny.

 Facilities and attractions

-Shopping and dining
+Commerce

-Armada Arndale Shopping Centre is located on Torrens Road in the north of the suburb.
+Armada Arndale is located on Torrens Road in the north of the suburb.